October 7, 2015

 We finally parted three months ago when I prepared to leave him and he kindly left me instead.
-I didn’t cry, there was more reason for joyfulness than sadness as I discovered that the crisis I had allowed into my life all revolved around his failures, not my own.
-I also learned something; sometimes we convince ourselves we need to do certain things to maintain our stability only to discover we have succeeded in the process.
+I didn’t cry.
+There was more reason for joyfulness than sadness as I discovered that the crisis I had allowed into my life all revolved around his failures, not my own.
+I also learned something.
+Sometimes we convince ourselves we need to do certain things to maintain our stability only to discover we have succeeded in the process.
 I know now that I do not require adversity in my life to remain strong, because I am strong.
-Karl helped me see that lesson and I am grateful for that, it was worth the tears it required to discover this.
+Karl helped me see that lesson and I am grateful for that, and it was worth the tears it required to discover this.
 And the laughter made it worthwhile also, though I have laughed more in his absence than I have in a long time.

 We all come into each others’ lives for a purpose and he drove home a lesson which is one of my favorites.
 “We are all teachers and we best teach what we most need to learn.”
 In trying to save him from himself I may well have saved myself in the process!
 I am as content with my life as I have ever been and he helped me to get there, I hope somehow I have done the same for him!